What is normal cat behaviour?

 Every cat is unique, however unusual levels of grooming or hiding or changes in eating or toilet routines are causes for concern.
 As is sleeping in a hunched pose, and spraying indoors.
 Aggressive or unsociable behaviour is also a sign of an unhappy or unwell cat.

 Top tips for cats to behave normally:

-You should to be vigilant to changes in your cat’s behaviour.
+You should try to be vigilant to changes in your cat’s behaviour.
 Changes could be a sign of distress, boredom, illness or injury, stress or fear.
 Signs to look out for: